• Train

 How to Use YOLOv3

 The first step to using YOLOv3 would be to decide on a specific object detection project.
-YOLOv3 performs real-time detections, so choosing a simple project that has an easy premise, such as detecting a certain kind of animal or car in a video, is ideal for beginners to get started with YOLOv3.
+YOLOv3 performs real-time detections.
+Thus, YOLOv3 is ideal for beginners choosing a simple project with an easy premise.

 Software to develop and deploy YOLOv3 model-based applications